 What’s behind your closet door?
 Are there neat piles of folded sweaters and orderly rows of shoes?
 Or do you have a single, straining closet rod filled with squished clothing and one shelf filled with toppling stacks of sweaters and t-shirts?

-You know I have been purging all the rooms in my house and finished the task with my basement over the winter.
-Well around this time of year I like to do it in my clothes closet.
-It is not really a full purge, but more like a swap-a-roo.
+Every season change, I like to to clean my clothes closet.
+It is not really a full purge, but more like a Swap-a-Roo.
 Since clothing needs air and space to keep it looking its best, I use one side of my guest room closet to hold my off-season clothes.
 I always get excited to make the change and see some of my seasonal favorites become part of my life again.

-In the fall and spring, I empty everything out of my closet and toss or donate the items I no longer want.
+When cleaning and organizing my closet, I empty everything out and toss or donate the items I no longer want.
 The rest gets divided by season.
 Out-of-season items go to one side of my guest room closet.

 I have a double rod system in the closet, but you don’t need a closet organizing system to do this or any DIY skills.
 Home stores sell affordable hanging rods that fit over existing rods to create a double rod… literally in an instant.
 They are ingenious.